-In patients with sub-clinical hypothyroidism, the presence of TPO antibodies, predicts a higher risk of developing overt hypothyroidism, 4.3% per year versus 2.1% per year in antibody-negative individuals.
-Such patients may be at risk of developing other autoimmune diseases, such as adrenal insufficiency and type 1 diabetes.
+In patients with subclinical hypothyroidism, the presence of TPO antibodies, predicts a higher risk of developing overt hypothyroidism, 4.3% per year versus 2.1% per year in antibody-negative individuals.
+Such patients may be at risk of developing other autoimmune diseases, such a adrenal insufficiency and type 1 diabetes.